The Durable Performance System™

 Identify where the structure is producing drift, delay, distortion, or weak ownership.

-Go deeper into organizational drift, structural performance, leadership, companies, and careers.
+Go deeper into organizational drift, structural architecture, leadership, disciplined subtraction, and applied correction.

-Access practical tools, doctrine overviews, and applied materials.
+Access practical tools, doctrine overviews, diagnostics, and applied materials.

-Follow concise essays on authority, incentives, accountability, execution, and organizational design.
+Follow concise essays on authority, incentives, accountability, execution, organizational design, and effectiveness.

-The earlier leaders see what the structure is rewarding, tolerating, delaying, and protecting, the easier it becomes to redesign the system before drift becomes normal.
+The earlier leaders understand the current design and see what the structure is rewarding, tolerating, delaying, and protecting, the easier it becomes to improve organizational effectiveness before drift becomes normal.